 - Review your award proposal to determine if the resources are adequate to meet your college expenses.
 The award proposal will list the types and amounts of financial aid being offered.
 Read the award proposal carefully and understand all of the information.
 If you are ineligible for need-based financial aid, you will receive a letter listing other funding options and alternatives.
 Students with complete files begin receiving financial aid awards in March.
 Your financial aid is not official until you receive your award proposal from the GCC Financial Aid Office and you have been accepted for admission to GCC.
 Keep this document for your records.

 - Calculate your educational costs (tuition, fees, books, room/board, travel and miscellaneous) to determine if your financial aid will be sufficient to meet your expenses.
-If you believe additional assistance of some type will be necessary after reviewing your financial aid award and expenses, you will need to investigate scholarships, grants and loans offered by outside professional, business and private organizations as well as federal student loans.
+If you believe additional assistance of some type will be necessary after reviewing your financial aid award and expenses, you will need to investigate scholarships, grants and loans offered by outside professional, business and private organizations.
 Never begin attending college without knowing the cost of your education.

 - Submit a work-study application and all required work-study documentation, if you have been awarded college work-study.
 The materials are mailed to the students who are participating in the College Work-Study Program in July and students receive their job placements in August.